arashtavangari/arash/README.md

-# arash
+# Hello World!

-this is for you my zero knowledge bih
+This is my first GitHub contribution for my zero knowledge project.

+- Learning about GitHub
+- Exploring zero knowledge proofs
+- Made this from my Android phone!